EbonyGunwhy/Ferret/README.md

     FA takes an integer value in the range 10-30.
 It is represented on the GUI by a drop down list containing integers in the range 10-30 and it displays the default value of 20.

+7. Write the function **returnSolverMessage** to return the last message from fsolve to the GUI for display; thus,

+        def returnSolverMessage():
+            return lastMessage

 ### The function *returnDataFileFolder*
 This is a an optional function that returns the file path to the folder containing CSV data files that form the input to Ferret.